nest/nest-simulator/continuous_integration.md

     Bootstrap the build system
     Build and install NEST
     Run the test suite
-    Uploading the build artifacts to Amazon S3 (Simple Storage Service)
+    Uploading the build artifacts to Amazon S3 (Simple Storage Service) in case of merge commits to the master branch.

 If any of the first three steps fails (returns a non-zero exit code), the build is marked as failed and a notification is sent to the person who initiated the build.

-Due to security reasons, Travis doesn't allow uploading of artifacts to S3 for the pull requests.
+Pull Requests

+ Pull requests can be initiated by anyone having the fork of the repository.
+Travis builds only the  pull requests from someone who has write access to the main repository.
+Rather than testing the commits from the branches the pull request is sent from, Travis test the merge between the origin and the upstream branch.

+ Uploading of artifacts to S3 is not allowed for the pull requests.
+From a pull request, the secure environment values (for e.g.: the encrypted access keys for S3) could not be extracted properly and thus the artifacts can't be uploaded to S3.
+Secure access keys are set for the particular repository (in our case, nest/nest-simulator).
+Because of this reason, artifacts will be uploaded only when we merge the commit to the upstream master.
+Skipping a Travis build

 In the case of some changes in the documentation where you don't want to trigger a Travis build, add [ci skip] or [skip ci] anywhere in the commit message.